 Editor's note: It is FFS whether the assistance information is common for EPC and 5GC, e.g., whether the assistance information in EPC supports only partial features comparing to 5GC.

-Editor's note: Whether need an indication that the UE is leaving for a "short duration" in assistance information is FFS.

-Editor's note: Whether need the expected leaving time/duration in assistance information is FFS.
-How the UE selects the proper value for expected leaving time/duration is FFS

 Editor's note: Whether resume the MT data delivery and stop the paging filtering when the UE returns shortly, e.g. in order to send the mobility registration, busy indication, is FFS.

 Editor's note: Whether need the PDN connections, that are subject to suppression of MT data/signalling delivery, in assistance information is FFS.

-Editor's note: Whether this information preferences for MT service delivery indication using non-3GPP access is FFS.

 Editor's note: The details that causes the network to terminate or modify the MUSIM-specific behaviour due to the assistance information in the PLMN are FFS, including whether it carries the updated assistance information when the UE resume the connection.

 - UE is expected to send a request for NAS level leaving or AS level leaving.